-PATIENT'S RESPONSIBILITIES
+PATIENT RESPONSIBILITIES

 Providing quality care is a complex task that requires close cooperation between patients and healthcare personnel.
-Patients who take responsibility for their care are helping the medical team give the best possible care.
+Patients can take responsibility for their care by helping the medical team give the best possible care.
 The patient's responsibilities are:

-1. Respect and Nondiscrimination - The responsibility to respect the rights of other patients and Medical Treatment Facility staff, and for assisting in the control of noise, smoking, and the number of visitors.
-The responsibility for being respectful of the property of other persons and of the facility staff.

-2. Choice of Providers and Plans - The responsibility to become educated about TRICARE coverage, options and rules, to include required fees.

-3. Participation in Your Care and Care Decisions - The responsibility to tell your healthcare professional everything you know about your illness and condition, past health care, and any and all medications or supplements you are taking; inform the doctor or nurse about any changes in how you feel; participate in decisions related to your healthcare and ask questions if you do not understand any part of the proposed treatment; follow your provider's plan of care; maximize healthy habits such as exercising, not smoking, eating a healthy diet, and not knowingly spreading disease; and keeping appointments on time and notifying the facility when appointments cannot be kept.
+- 1. Respect, Consideration and Nondiscrimination The responsibility to respect the rights of other patients, the health care personnel and the property, and for assisting in the control of noise, no smoking, and the number of visitors. - 2.
+Choice of Providers and Plans The responsibility to become educated about TRICARE coverage, options, and rules to include required fees. - 3.
+Participation in Your Care and Care Decisions The responsibility to tell your healthcare professional everything about your illness and condition, past health care, and all medications or supplements being taken; to inform the doctor or nurse about any changes in how you feel; to participate in decisions related to your healthcare and ask questions if you do not understand any part of the proposed diagnosis and treatment; to follow your provider's plan of care; to maximize healthy habits such as exercise, not smoking, eating a healthy diet, and not knowingly spreading disease; and to keep appointments on time and notifying the facility when appointments cannot be kept.
+Patients are also responsible for their actions and consequences if they refuse treatment or do not follow the practitioner's instructions.

-4. Appeals and Complaints - The responsibility to report wrongdoing and fraud to appropriate authorities.
-The responsibility for helping the facility commander provide the best care to all beneficiaries by making recommendations, asking questions or expressing concerns to any patient advocate representative.

-5. Health Care Proxy - The responsibility to designate a person to whom your healthcare information may be passed if your condition is such that you are unable to participate in the decision making process.
-The responsibility to designate a person to handle your activities of daily living (driving, shopping, etc.), should your condition warrant, to include providing a responsible adult to transport you to and from the facility and remain with you for 24 hours or more, if required by your provider.

-6. Advance Directives - The responsibility to inform your provider of any living will, medical power of attorney, or advance directive that may affect decision making in your healthcare delivery.
+- 4. Appeals and Complaints The responsibility to report wrongdoing and fraud to appropriate authorities.
+The responsibility for helping the facility commander provide the best care to all beneficiaries by making recommendations, asking questions, or expressing concerns to any patient advocate representative. - 5.
+Healthcare Proxy The responsibility to designate a person to whom your healthcare information may be passed to if your condition is such that you would be unable to participate in the decision making process.
+The responsibility to designate a person to handle your activities of daily living (driving, shopping, etc.) should your condition warrant, to include providing a responsible adult to transport you to and from the facility and remain with you for 24 hours or more if required by your provider. - 6.
+Advance Directives The responsibility to inform your provider of any living will, medical power of attorney or advance directive that may affect decision making in your healthcare delivery. - 7.
+Clinic Rules and Regulations The responsibility to follow the clinic's rules and regulations relating to patient or visitor care.
+This includes not using tobacco or nicotine-delivery products while on the medical campus.